 We got useful information during market surveys.
 We are excited to choose which crops are the best for us to grow.

 We are able to choose the most appropriate target crops because our extension staff gave us scientific information which we did not know.
 We are glad to receive such advice.

-Support for Autonomy Support for Competence & Relatedness
+Support for Competence & Relatedness